JeffCraig/Jeefheim/README.md

   - Basic tools no longer consume stamina (including the hammer, hoe and cultivator).
   - Build distance while using the hammer has been increased.
   - Repair with the hammer will now repair nearby structures as well.
+  - Players are able to interact with objects while in build mode (open doors, etc)

 ## How to install the Mod Pack
 These mod files need to be applied to both the Server and Client Valheim installations.
 That means all players on your server should download and install them.
 There will be some minor issues (day/night cycle differences, etc) if they do not.